Skip to Main Content

 clipboard icon

 Vincristine is a type of chemotherapy.
 It works by slowing or stopping the growth of cells.
-It is usually used in combination with other medicines.
+This medicine may be given in the clinic or hospital.
+It is usually used along with other medicines.

-Patients will have regular blood draws to check blood counts and monitor liver and kidney function.
+Your care team will order certain tests to check blood counts and monitor liver and kidney function.

 iv bag icon